 Among the four scored sections you'll encounter on the LSAT will be two Logical Reasoning sections, each consisting of 25-26 questions to be answered within 35 minutes (about 85 seconds per question, on average).

-Together, the two scored Logical Reasoning sections account for approximately half of all scored questions on the exam.
+NOTE: Together, the two scored Logical Reasoning sections account for approximately half of all scored questions on the exam.
 Your exam might include one unscored Logical Reasoning section as well.